pgRouting/pgrouting/doc/transitiveClosure/pgr_transitiveClosure.rst

 Description
 -------------------------------------------------------------------------------

-The topological sort algorithm creates a linear ordering of the vertices such that if edge (u,v) appears in the graph, then v comes before u in the ordering.
+The transitive_closure() function transforms the input graph g into the transitive closure graph tc.

 This implementation can only be used with a **directed** graph with no cycles i.e. directed acyclic graph.

 The main characteristics are:
   - Process is valid for directed acyclic graphs only. otherwise it will throw warnings.

-  - For optimization purposes, if there are more than one answer, the function will return one of them.

-  - The returned values are ordered in topological order:
+  - The returned values are not ordered:

   * Running time: :math:`O( (V + E))`